Dionysos leading the Horae (Seasons), marble, Roman 1st century AD (image public domain)

 Eirene was the goddess of Peace and one of the Horae, the daughter of Zeus and Themis.
 Perhaps not surprising that she would be invoked on a coin during this period of transition post-Nero.
 I found this particular coin to be better than average style of portrait for both Galba and Eirene.
 Galba looking quite young for a 70+ year old emperor.
 The simpulum on the reverse as a control device often is shown as a sacrificial implement (a ladle) but would be a common utensil for serving wine as well.
 Interesting to note that Romans and Greeks would dilute wine with water, sometimes the Romans even used hot water to warm their wine.

-Galba was murdered by Otho who was emperor for only 3 months 28 April 32 – 16 April 69.
+69 AD was the year of four emperors.
+After Galba was murdered by Otho, Otho was emperor for only 3 months 28 April 32 – 16 April 69.
 Vitellius was emperor for 8 months, 16 April to 22 December 69.
-Before Vespasian finally took lasting hold of the empire.
-While I don't yet have a coin of Otho, I do have one of Vitellius:
+Before Vespasian finally took lasting hold of the empire and established the Flavian dynasty.

 Vitellius (AD 69), AR denarius, Rome, May-December AD 69